equinor/radix-platform/README.md

 Contact us on Equinor Slack on [#omnia_radix_support](https://equinor.slack.com/messages/CBKM6N2JY/).
 We are also available on [#omnia_radix](https://equinor.slack.com/messages/C8U7XGGAJ/) for general inquires.

-Bugs and feature requests can be submitted using the [issue tracker in this repo](https://github.com/equinor/radix/issues).
-If you are external to Equinor, the issue tracker is for now the best way to get in touch, too.
+Bugs and feature requests can be submitted using the [issue tracker in this repo](https://github.com/equinor/radix-platform/issues).
+If you are external to Equinor, read these [**contributing**](./contributing.md) guidelines.

 ## Develop or deploy Radix